veronicasyseo/veronicasyseo.github.io/README.md

 ---

 As of winter 2016-17, I'm slowly but surely getting on with data visualization, computer vision and machine learning as part of a Final Year Consulting project to build a custom optical character recognition software for use at a logistics warehouse.
 More details will be released as we make more and more progress.
+For now, I'll say that we're using a lot of Python, Java and Matlab, along with many daylight (and after dark) hours and manpower.

 Outside of work and class, I'm a keen follower of tech investments and international finance - I really like *CB Insights*, *Mattermark* and *Finimize*.
-I'm currently reading Invisible Man and trying to get back into shape.
+Subscribe to their newsletters and give them a read!
+I'm currently reading *Invisible Man* (recommend it thus far) and trying to get back into shape.
 A group of friends and I are planning a backpacking trip to Sichuan in the coming Spring.
+I also spend a lot of time on Facebook curating tech news content and writing posts in hacker groups hoping to catalyze a small fraction of the community around me to read, learn and act.

 *Freelancing* has been something I've dabbled in for some time: I typically write copy and translate documents in Chinese and Korean to English, and vice versa.
 I use [Upwork](https://www.upwork.com/freelancers/~016051e2419194c433).